Winter Pool Build Special Offers - Now Available

 Advantages:

-Lower Chlorine Levels: Saltwater pools use a salt chlorinator or salt cell to produce chlorine, but the chlorine level is typically lower than in traditional chlorine pools.
-This means softer water that’s often gentler on the skin and eyes.
+• Lower Chlorine Levels: Saltwater pools utilise a salt chlorinator or salt cell to generate chlorine, but the chlorine level is typically lower than in traditional chlorine pools.
+This results in softer water that is often gentler on the skin and eyes, providing a more comfortable swimming experience.

-Less Maintenance: You don’t need to add chlorine regularly, as the salt cell produces chlorine as needed.
-This can lead to fewer fluctuations in chlorine levels.
+• Reduced Maintenance: With a saltwater pool, there’s no need to add chlorine regularly, as the salt cell produces chlorine as needed.
+This can lead to fewer fluctuations in chlorine levels, simplifying pool maintenance and reducing the need for frequent chemical adjustments.

 Disadvantages:

-Higher Initial Cost: The installation of a saltwater system can be more expensive due to the need for a salt chlorinator.
+• Higher Initial Cost: The installation of a saltwater system can be more expensive compared to traditional chlorine systems due to the need for a salt chlorinator or salt cell.

-Salt Corrosion: Salt can cause corrosion on certain pool fixtures, equipment, or even some types of stone decking.
+• Salt Corrosion: The presence of salt in the pool water can cause corrosion on certain pool fixtures, equipment, or types of stone decking, potentially requiring costly repairs or replacements.

 Chlorine Pools: